x

 Mercy Culture Church, located in east Fort Worth, wants to build a shelter for survivors of human trafficking called the Justice Reform Discipleship Center.
 The project is also referred to as the Justice Residences on the church's website.

 The church's plan includes constructing a three-story building to house a "discipleship center" on property owned by the church adjacent to the main church building, according to the church's zoning application.
-The church will also add 28 parking spaces, security and a brick wall as high as eight feet tall around the property, the application states.
+The church's plan also calls for adding 28 parking spaces, security and a brick wall as high as eight feet around the property, the application states.

 Neighbors are concerned the shelter would change the atmosphere of the single-family neighborhood, lacking parking will cause cars to spill into residential streets and the shelter would draw traffickers to the area in search of their former victims, WFAA previously reported.